-- Individuals shall be eligible for membership of the Club upon payment of such annual subscription as may from time to time be determined by the Annual General Meeting. - Payment of subscription shall normally be paid no later than twenty-eight days after the Annual General Meeting.
+- Individuals shall be eligible for membership of the Club upon payment of such annual subscription as may from time to time be determined by the Annual General Meeting. - Renewal of subscription shall normally be paid no later than twenty-eight days after the renewal date.